Skip to content

 What to Do When You Use Too Much Weed

-Even with careful dosing, there’s still a chance you’ll slip up.
+Even with careful dosing, there’s still a chance you’ll slip up with marijuana use, which can lead to potential hazards and long-term effects.
 If that happens, don’t worry.
 The next few hours are going to be physically and mentally rough to some degree.
 Having a plan adds a sense of control to the rocky situation, so it’s tremendously helpful to know what to do if you green out.

 Ultimately, you can’t stop a THC overdose in its tracks, but you can mitigate or shorten the effects and learn what works best for you.